Argentina decrees a 1% transvestite and transgender employment quota for the public sector

 What are the main points of the decree?

--In its third article it speaks of "Non-discrimination": "Every transvestite, transsexual or transgender person has the right to decent and productive work, to equitable and satisfactory working conditions and to protection against unemployment, without discrimination on the grounds of gender identity or its expression, so that no employability requirements may be established that obstruct the exercise of these rights.
+-In its third article it speaks of "Non-discrimination": "Every transvestite, transsexual or transgender person has the right to decent and productive work, to equitable and satisfactory working conditions and to protection against unemployment, without discrimination on the grounds of gender identity or its expression, therefore, no employability requirements may be established that obstruct the exercise of these rights.

 In line with human rights organizations